 Trainers use the application of pressure to encourage a response from the horse.
 When that response is achieved, the trainer releases the pressure.
 This conditions the horse to respond consistently to certain stimuli.
 Prior to the application of pressure, the better trainers will insert a cue.
 The horse learns that if he responds correctly to the cue, there is no pressure that follows.
-If he does not respond correctly, then pressure will follow until he finds the answer.
+If he does not respond correctly, then pressure will persist until he finds the answer.

-The problem with using negative reinforcement as the sole method for training is that it does not enhance the horses desire to participate.
+The problem with using negative reinforcement as the sole method for training is that it does not inspire the horse's desire to participate.
 He does what we ask because he has to, not because he wants to.
 The hard truth is that the horse is simply a slave to our demands and must do what we want regardless of how he feels about it.
 This is not a partnership.

-Another issue with this sort of conditioning is that trainers are not always empathetic to emotional and psychological needs of the horse --- particularly when they are under pressure by clients or conditioning the horse for sports driven purposes.
+Another issue with this sort of conditioning is that trainers are not always empathetic to the emotional and psychological needs of the horse --- particularly when they are under pressure by clients or conditioning the horse for sports driven purposes.
 Many of us might view this as unethical and it also does more harm than good when it comes to effective training.

 Horses tend to brace their bodies in areas where they feel too much pressure.
 If they can't find the correct answer to the demands of a relentless trainer, this will cause them to hold tension in that area.
 This can lead to all sorts of physical problems.
 This is why sports horses often spend so much time undergoing various types of physiotherapy to keep them sound.
 Not to mention, constant tension and inescapable discomfort causes horses to establish a state of learned helplessness and can completely shut them down emotionally.
-In a sense they become nothing more then programmed robots which is very sad and absolutely unacceptable if you ask me.
+In a sense, they become nothing more then programmed robots, which is very sad and absolutely unacceptable if you ask me.

-The beautiful thing about working with horses in a more collaborative way is that in order to do it properly, we need to look inward.
-We have to expand our consciousness beyond the realms of what most of us are accustomed to and obtain control over our compulsions and projections.
+The beautiful thing about working with horses in a more collaborative way, is that in order to do it properly, we need to look inward.
+We have to expand our consciousness beyond the realms of what most of us are accustomed to, and obtain control over our compulsions and projections.
 Being good horsemen makes us more capable of maintaining a lifestyle that is harmonious with nature.
 The bare truth is that we can use our horsemanship practice to either devolve into a more dominant, incongruent state of existence, OR we can use it to help guide us into a stronger state of universal harmony and coherence.
-I don't know about you but think I'll choose that latter.
+I don't know about you, but think I'll choose that latter.
 And this is what we do in relationship-based horsemanship (RBH).